 - a.
 The student makes a written request to the Associate Dean for Academic Affairs to voluntarily withdraw from the College. - b.
-The Associate Dean for Academic Affairs notifies the Dean, prepares the necessary forms for withdrawal.
-The withdrawal interview, attended by the student and the Associate Dean for Admissions and Student Services, Associate Dean for Academic Affairs, and the terms of withdrawal are agreed upon and placed in writing.
-If the student is involved in patient care activities, the Associate Dean for Clinical Affairs and Patient Care will be included in this meeting.
-As appropriate, the student will also make specific arrangements with the Associate Dean for Clinical Affairs and Patient Care for the orderly transfer of patients, return of dental instruments and supplies, etc. - c.
-The completed withdrawal document(s) and terms of withdrawal are signed by the student and, as appropriate, by the Associate Dean for Clinical Affairs and Patient Care, and returned for signature to the Associate Dean for Academic Affairs, who then forwards them to the Dean for signature. - d.
+The Associate Dean for Academic Affairs notifies the Senior Associate Dean for Administration who will then notify the Dean, prepares the necessary forms for withdrawal.
+During the withdrawal interview, attended by the student, the Associate Dean for Admissions and Student Services, and the Associate Dean for Academic Affairs, the terms of withdrawal are agreed upon and placed in writing.
+If the student is involved in patient care activities, the Assistant Dean for Clinical Education and Patient Care will be included in this meeting.
+As appropriate, the student will also make specific arrangements with the Assistant Dean for Clinical Education and Patients, return of dental instruments and supplies, etc. - c.
+The completed withdrawal document(s) and terms of withdrawal are signed by the student and, as appropriate, by the Assistant Dean for Clinical Education and Patient Care and returned for signature to the Associate Dean for Academic Affairs, who then forwards them to the Senior Associate Dean for Administration for review who will then forward it to the Dean for signature. - d.
 Once all forms are signed and dated, the withdrawal process is complete. - 2) Mandatory Withdrawal